You are here: Urology Textbook > Surgery (procedures) > Circumcision

-Circumcision is most often done for religious or non-religious reasons in the postnatal period and in childhood.
+Religious or non-religious traditions are the most common reason for circumcision in the postnatal period and childhood.
 The circumcision of the child due to the request of the parents is legally problematic.
 The child's right to physical integrity collides with the religious or traditional wishes of the parents.

 Contraindications for circumcision

 Contraindications to circumcision are coagulation disorders, acute and untreated balanitis, paraphimosis with necrosis or prominent edema, untreated hypospadia with the need for a surgical therapy.

 Remove bothersome genital hair.
 Perform local anesthesia by a penile nerve block (see section above), alternatively spinal anesthesia or general anesthesia (in children).
 In patients with general anesthesia, an intraoperative penile nerve block reduces intra- and postoperative pain medication.
 Retract the prepuce if possible before skin disinfection.